ordina-jworks/ordina-jworks.github.io/_posts/2020-11-16-monitoring-spring-prometheus-grafana.md

 3. which services it needs to monitor.

 In this example you can see that Prometheus will monitor two things:
-- Our Spring boot application
+- Our Spring Boot application
 - Its own health

 Prometheus expects the data of our targets to be exposed on the `/metrics` endpoint, unless otherwise declared in the `metrics_path` field.